Table of Contents

 The wifi analyzer works with GPS devices to georeference 802.11 networks as well as stations (STA’s) that have been identified during the scanning process to later visualize these WiFi networks on Google Earth.

-In this blog entry, we will explain how to perform a wireless capture on 802.11 networks, including the localization of the detected devices and networks on a small project.
+In this blog entry, we will explain how to perform a wireless capture on 802.11 networks and view the results in google earth and wireless data, including the localization of the detected devices and networks on a small project.
 The hardware used is the following:

 How to Load a KML File with WiFi Networks on Google Earth

 The WiFi capture file conversion process will generate two KML files, one containing the identified networks, and the other one including the detected stations (STA’s).

 Finally, we will be able to open the KML capture file that includes the access points identified during the capture process using Google Earth to visualize the locations where wireless networks have been detected, including information such as SSID, network type, security type, signal strength, and channel.

 Download Acrylic WiFi Analyzer and start monitoring your WiFi networks and become a WLAN Pro viewing the wireless data on Google Earth.